lcdm-uiuc/info490-fa16/orientation/syllabus.md

 be completed by 6:00 PM Central on Saturday of the following week (i.e., you submit your assignment on a Monday and you must peer assess other students assignments by the following Saturday).
-You will be assigned assignments to grade approximately one hour after the late assignment deadline, thus around 1:00 pm Tuesday afternoon of each week.
+You will be assigned assignments to grade around 1:00 pm Tuesday afternoon of each week.

 | **Item** | **Grade** |
 |----|----|